Use drugs to treat the various aspects of disease pathology.

 A new trial to test a myostatin antibody (domagrozumab, PF06252616 from Pfizer) has been completed in healthy volunteers.
 A phase 2 trial to test this three different doses antibody in Duchenne patients has been discontinued.
 Patients were be treated for 96 weeks, receiving the antibody for the first or the last 48 weeks or for 96 weeks.
 However, Pfizer announced in August 2018 that the primary end point (time to climb 4 stairs) was not met after 48 weeks of treatment and that none of the secondary outcome measures were suggestive of a treatment effect.
 Accordingly, they stopped the development of this antibody for Duchenne.

 Bristol-Meyers-Squibb has developed another myostatin antibody-like drug called BMS-986089 (adnectin).
 Adnectin development has now been taken over by Roche.
 The compound has been tested in healthy volunteers and was well tolerated.
-A trial to assess safety is ongoing in ambulatory Duchenne patients in the USA and Canada.
-A global follow up study to assess efficacy is ongoing and has been fully recruited.
+A trial to assess safety in ambulatory Duchenne patients in the USA and Canada and a global follow up study to assess efficacy have been discontinued after interim analysis revealed no clinical benefit.

 The company Acceleron (now taken over by Shire) has generated a soluble myostatin receptor (ACE-031) that outperformed the myostatin antibodies in Duchenne mouse models, probably because in addition to myostatin it can also bind other factors that reduce muscle size.
 This soluble receptor has been tested in healthy volunteers.
 This was well tolerated and led to increased muscle mass in a dose dependent manner, with an increase of ~1 kg for the highest dose in a period of 2 weeks.
 A dose escalation safety trial with ACE-031 in Duchenne patients has been terminated because some patients suffered from unexplained nose and gum bleeding.
 The most likely explanation is that the soluble receptor could bind other signal peptides in addition to myostatin (i.e. it is less specific than the myostatin antibodies described above).
 Additional tests in animal models have been performed and unfortunately the results did not support further development of this compound.